uf-robopi/CavePI_AUV/AUV_nano/README.md

 ## Compatible Platform

 The package is tested and verified on Jetson Nano 2GB.
-It also runs on Jetson Orin Nano with minimal modification in the perception module.
+It also runs on Jetson Orin Nano with minimal modification in the perception code.
 Please get in touch with the contributors for Jetson Orin code.

 Other specs:
+- Ubuntu 18.04
-- ROS2 Humble
+- ROS2 Foxy
-- Jetpack 4.6.4
+- Jetpack 4.6.3
 - Python 3.6.9
 - Cuda 10.2, CuDNN 8.2.1
-- Tensor RT 6.0.1.10
+- Tensor RT 8.2.1.1

 ## Usage